 What would this approach look like—or sound like—in practice?
-Here are a few examples of the many ways companies could leverage audible alerts for their Web apps:
+Here are a few examples of how companies could leverage audible alerts for their web apps:

-- SOC analysts trolling through system logs in Splunk could be alerted with a buzzard sound if there’s an increase of injection attack activity, such as XSS, SQLi, Code Injection, and so on.
+- SOC analysts sifting through system logs in Splunk could be alerted with a buzz if there’s an increase of injection attack activity, such as XSS, SQLi, code injection, and so on.

 - Managers tied up in meetings throughout the day could hear a chime from their laptop if a new round of credential stuffing attacks begins.

 - DevOps teams concerned about new deployments running smoothly could hear a chirp if application errors occur.

 In some scenarios, the sound alone might be all the information they need; for others, the nearest screen could fill in additional details.
 For added certainty, alerts could be configured to repeat periodically at intervals that correspond to their urgency, until cleared manually.
 However you implement it, auditory monitoring can bring an entirely new sensory realm into play that could help cut through the overload of visual information found in many IT settings.

 A handful of open source projects are already experimenting with audible monitoring.
 Specific to cybersecurity, one project uses sound to identify network traffic patterns such as ICMP pings and UDP/TCP port scans, and another uses sounds to identify specific events from web application firewall event logs.